SwiftGen/SwiftGen/Documentation/MigrationGuide.md

 ## Deprecation of Application Support lookup for named templates

 In previous versions of SwiftGen, SwiftGen looked for named templates inside `~/Library/Application Support` before looking for bundled templates.
-This feature was little known and complexified both code and documentation, in addition to making your project dependent on what was installed on your machine.
+This feature was little known and made the documentation quite confusing, in addition to making your project dependent on what was installed on your machine.
 This is why it has been is deprecated in SwiftGen 6.2 and will be removed in 7.0.

 In the unlikely case you used this feature, you should start using `templatePath:` instead of `templateName:` to point to those custom templates.
 We also suggest you to move those custom templates from `~/Library/Application Support` into your project folders instead, to ensure that your projects and SwiftGen configuration will work on every machine and not be dependent on the machine you run SwiftGen on.